-You couldn’t escape the 5G hype at CES 2018 and the same is holding true for 2019.
+Once again, you can’t escape the 5G hype at CES.
+It’s been building since CES 2018.
 Everyone—from Samsung and Intel to cellular carriers and smartphone companies—wants you to know how amazing 5G will be.
 Samsung called it “wireless fiber”, promising super-fast low latency internet everywhere.
 5G is supposed to be faster than a typical home cable internet connection today…and it’s wireless, too.

 What Is 5G?